 Furthermore, often more important that fluid intake during exercise is to ensure you "commence" exercise well hydrated.
 In this regard, simple strategies are to consume at least 500-1000 ml of an electrolyte drink 3-4 hours prior to exercise as well as ensuring your urine colour is a pale straw-like colour in the 1-2 hours before exercise.
 Waking body mass is also an indicator of hydration status where if you notice >1 kg difference on two consecutive days, then you are likely dehydrated.

-Without doubt, optimizing your power to weight ratio is the holy grail of optimizing climbing performance.
-To achieve these goals, long term strategic planning is required to maximize fat loss whilst preventing any loss in lean mass.
-In this regard, aiming for 1 kg losses in body mass every 2-4 weeks is a suitable target for which to aim for.
+Without doubt, optimising your power to weight ratio is the holy grail of optimising climbing performance.
+To achieve these goals, long term strategic planning is required to maximise fat loss whilst preventing any loss in lean mass.
+In this regard, aiming for 1 kg losses in body mass every 2-4 weeks is a suitable target for which to aim.
 Although a daily calorie deficit is required to lose body fat, you should always remember to not under-fuel on your hard training days otherwise training intensity can be compromised.

 Prof James Morton PhD SENr is a professor of exercise metabolism and nutrition at LJMU and Head of Nutrition for Team Ineos.
 He has authored over 120 research publications in the fields of sports nutrition, physiology and metabolism, as well as numerous books.